 “Okay, be careful.”
 I smiled.
-That was something she always said to me after I learned to drive, and carried it on into my adult life.
+That was something she always said to me after I learned to drive.
+It carried on well into my adult life.

-The drive up Arthur Avenue was – well, I don’t know if surreal would cover it.
-Strange, weird, bizarre, dreamlike, all mixed into some larger word whose name is still unknown, even in 2006.
+The drive up Arthur Avenue was strange, weird, bizarre, and dreamlike all mixed into some larger word whose name is still unknown, even in 2006.
 I passed the Freedom Bingo Hall down in the valley.
 The mercury vapor lights that lit the parking lot would keep me awake on Friday nights when the seniors played Bingo.
 I remembered lying in my bed as a child, in my old bedroom, watching those lights and the activity below.
 I used to see if I could stay up long enough watch those lights turn off.
-Things such as this I obsessed over as a child.
+I obsessed over such things as a child.
 Friday nights were so cool when I was six.
 At 8:00 PM, I would watch ‘The Incredible Hulk’, building up the excitement for the next show, my favorite show, ‘The Dukes of Hazzard’.
 At ten, mom declared ‘bedtime’ so she could watch Dallas.
 Life was so much simpler then.
 Life was fun.
 I felt safe.
 What more could a child ask for?

-When I reached the top of Arthur Avenue, I chose to take Route 26 through Eldersburg, straight to Route 27.
-There I would make a right and continue to the dirt driveway where Marks was supposed to be.
+I reached the top of Arthur Avenue and decided to take Route 26 through Eldersburg and straight to Route 27.
+There I would make a right and continue toward Westminster and eventually the dirt driveway where Jim Marks was supposed to be.
 It might not have been the shortest route, but it was the simplest and that would do fine.

 When a space in traffic opened up, I pulled the Chevette onto Route 26 and began the trek toward Eldersburg.
 The beauty of the landscape without all the development Eldersburg had been subject to over the last thirty years overwhelmed me.
 When I reached the bridge crossing Liberty reservoir, it was lower and smaller than I remembered.
 It wouldn’t be until the 1980s when the bridge would get a serious overhaul.
-I never realized it when I was younger, and smaller, but driving across the original bridge was a bit intimidating.
-I see that now, as an adult.
-The road was so small and there were literally no guardrails.
+I never realized it when I was younger and smaller how intimidating this bridge could be.
+I see that now as an adult.
+The road was so small and there were no guardrails to speak of.

 The big shock came when I reached Eldersburg.
 All the landmarks familiar to me from my childhood and teenage years had not yet built.
-The older mom and pop businesses such as the Harvest Inn and the Tangiers Crab House were still here, although much newer in appearance.
-The Hardees building and the Pizza Hut - both places I worked in my youth - on the opposite side were still undeveloped land areas.
+The older mom and pop businesses such as the Harvest Inn and the Tangiers Crab House were still here although much newer in appearance.
+The Hardees building and the Pizza Hut, both places I worked in my youth on the opposite side of the road were still undeveloped land areas.

 The entrance to the Carrolltowne Mall was not yet the intersection I remember.
 There was no McDonald’s restaurant across the street.
 The road leading to the McDonalds entrance was still a dirt path.
 Also absent were the strip and mini malls that lined Route 26.
 Watching the Carrolltowne Mall as I drove past it was an experience in and of itself.
 As a child, I vividly remember the mall as unenclosed.
 It wasn’t until the 80s that the mall became enclosed.
 But damn if I don’t remember the complex being so small.
 The old FotoHut kiosk in the parking lot brought a smile to my face.
 Another staple of my childhood that disappeared into the mists of time was alive and well.

-When the mall passed, I drove miles through farmland as far as the eye could see.
+After the mall passed I drove miles through farmland as far as the eye could see.
 The business boom of the 1980s had yet to come to Eldersburg.
 Part of me wanted to stop and purchase a disposable camera to document this trip.
 How wonderful it was too see Eldersburg again in its youth, when it was just a baby.
-Connor’s disapproving voice invaded my tempting thoughts; no contact with anyone.
+Connor’s disapproving voice invaded my tempting thoughts.
+There should be no contact with anyone.
 Also, I’m pretty sure there were no disposable cameras in 1977.
 The bigger issue would be money.
 The only bills I had on me had been printed after the year 2000.
-Since it was money from the future that got me into this mess to begin with, providing Connor and Ryan with yet another mission to correct someone’s ignorance of the timeline didn't seem a wise thing to do.
-There was already going to be hell to pay for leaving my mother's house in this time.
+Since it was money from the future that got me into this mess to begin with, providing Connor and Ryan with yet another mission to correct someone’s ignorance of the timeline didn’t seem a wise thing.
+There was already going to be hell to pay for leaving my mother’s house in this time to find Jim Marks.

-With that thought, I gave Marks another try on Connor's communicator.
-The result was not optimistic.
+With that thought, I tried Jim Marks on Connor’s communicator.
+The result bore no fruit.
 One would think that such an advanced device would have some kind of voice mail feature.
-I wondered, since it didn’t run on a cellular network, exactly what kind network did it run on?
+I wondered, since it didn’t run on a cellular network, then what exactly did it run on?
 I would have to ask Connor about that later.

 The next major intersection out of Eldersburg was Route 26 and Route 32.
-I also forgot the right turn onto Route 32 was an offshoot, a curved road off Route 26.
+I also forgot the right turn lane onto Route 32 was an offshoot, a curved road off Route 26.
 This brought a smile to my face as well.
-Yet another small detail I overlooked when the intersection turned into a traffic lit, multilane road.
+Yet another small detail I overlooked when the intersection turned into a traffic light and multilaned road.

 Without forethought, I switched into that right turn lane and began traveling south on Route 32, a clear out-of-the-way detour to the outskirts of Westminster.